 I could not be more excited to embark on a new year and new chapter after 7 1/2 years at Facebook.
 I am older (ugh), wiser and confident in my ability to both make mistakes and do great things.
 (These are mutually inclusive in my book.)

 As I reflect on my time at Facebook, there are so many notable experiences and learning moments.
-When I joined in 2010, we were just shy of 700 thousand people on the platform and just south of one thousand employees in the company.
+When I joined in 2010, we were just shy of 500 million people on the platform and just south of one thousand employees in the company.
 We hadn’t yet launched Timeline, “The Social Network” was a couple of months from release, Instagram was a couple years from acquisition.
 We had an advertising business to build and the pressure for monetization was mounting.
 Most of us didn’t know what we were doing and had surely never done anything like it before.
 But we were smart, collaborative and had big challenges to tackle—including building a scalable advertising product, a scalable global sales team and an infrastructure and operations team that could support it all.

 During my tenure at Facebook, I held several leadership roles.
 The thread that ran through all of them was that I was drawn to things that I hadn’t done before.
 I loved the constant learning and challenge and change.
 The steps and sometimes mis-steps that came with this frenetic environment gave me incredible learning moments that allowed me to grow tremendously as a person and leader.
 And now I’m excited to make yet another big change, jump outside those walls and find a way to help others grow and scale, with the experiences and learnings that I’ve been so fortunate to have.